lenincompres/DOM.js/README.md

 ```

 ### Style Properties
-Asign a structural object to the *style:* to update individual style properties—use names in camelCase.
+Asign a structural object to the *style* to update individual style properties—use names in camelCase.

 ```javascript
 DOM.set({